metio/terraform-provider-k8s/docs/data-sources/kyverno_io_update_request_v2_manifest.md

 Optional:

 - `request_type` (String) Type represents request type for background processing
+- `rule_context` (Attributes List) RuleContext is the associate context to apply rules.optional (see [below for nested schema](#nestedatt--spec--rule_context))
 - `synchronize` (Boolean) Synchronize represents the sync behavior of the corresponding ruleOptional.
-Defaults to 'false' if not specified.
+Defaults to 'false' if not specified.Deprecated, will be removed in 1.14.

 <a id="nestedatt--spec--context"></a>
 ### Nested Schema for `spec.context`